 Eastertide at Kentwell

-All of our activities go on, whatever the weather.
+All of our activities will go on, whatever the weather!

-We'll also be serving delicious Lunches and Teas in our Stable Yard Restaurant and in the Hayloft Tearoom.
+We'll also be serving delicious Lunches and Teas in our Stableyard Tearoom.
 No wonder it's one of our most popular weekends of the year!

 Easter is a curious amalgamation of Pagan and Christian traditions.
 Eggs represent the rebirth of the sun.
 Hot cross buns too have pagan roots and were hung up to ward off evil.
 And did you know Good Friday is the second most important day of the year for witches?

-The Bakehouse will be very busy baking hot cross buns (donations for which go to charity).
-The cooks create a big feast for Easter Sunday.
-The players may perform Easter plays and dances - slapstick humour and traditional music.
-Visit the Needlewomen and hang something on their Trinity Tree.
+The Bakehouse will be very busy baking hot cross buns (donations for which go to Macmillan Cancer Support).
+The Cooks in the Tudor Kitchen create a big feast for the Gentlefolk for Easter Sunday.
+Visit the Needlewomen and hang something on their Trinity Tree and discuss the politics and news of the times with the Gentlefolk.
 All around the manor 16th Century life will be continuing as usual.

 Children's Easter Egg Trail